sophieshoemaker/lab-slack-check-in/README.md

-# Slack-Google Sheets Check-In Integration Instructions
+# Slack and Google Sheets Lab Check-In System Set Up

 This is a step by step instruction page on how to set up a custom slack [slash-function](https://slack.com/help/articles/201259356-Use-built-in-slash-commands) that is integrated with a google sheet to log when lab members check in and out of the lab.
 I developed this app based on this [tutorial](https://davidwalsh.name/using-slack-slash-commands-to-send-data-from-slack-into-google-sheets?fbclid=IwAR0ElV0MHSIeKEyq8XNgFpCgvM6K04Dz0uiCLYfs9p5s76ZeOCa3uRIl4ew).
 I am not a professional app developer, so please be understanding if something isn’t working exactly how you want it to.
 However, I tried my best to make it customizable and easy to use and I am always happy to help.